SymbioticEDA/MARLANN/arch.md

-Once this baseline architecture is implemented, we will evaluate extending the vector size from SZ=4 to SZ=8 and adding a 2nd compute core with it's own accumulator, coefficient storage bank, LBP, SBP, and CBP.
+Once this baseline architecture is implemented, we will evaluate extending the vector size from SZ=4 to SZ=8 and adding a 2nd compute core with it's own accumulator and coefficient storage.
 This creates a roadmap for up to 16 MACCs per cycle using this architecture, or >500 MMACC/s if we can clock the architecture at >35 MHz.

 Host interface